 - Madrid is the political center of Spain.

-- Madrid is a major centre for international business and commerce.
-It is one of the largest centres for finance in Europe and the largest financial center in Spain.
+- Madrid is a major center for international business and commerce.
+It is one of the largest centers for finance in Europe and the largest financial center in Spain.

 - The international airport of Madrid, at Barajas, is the largest one in Spain.